New Patients (202) 851-7554

 TMJ Treatment Washington, DC

-What Causes TMJ Disorder?
+What Causes TMJ Disorders?

-TMJ disorder does not have one singular cause.
-There may be a variety of factors that lead to stress or dysfunction in the temporomandibular joint.
 Most patients who develop TMJ disorder experience some form of malocclusion, misaligned or crooked teeth, or orthodontic concerns.
-When constant stress and trauma compromise the jaw joint, it becomes increasingly difficult to eat, chew, and speak without pain or discomfort.
+Constant stress and trauma can compromise the jaw joint.
+Over time, eating, chewing, and speaking without pain or discomfort becomes increasingly tricky.

-Common Signs & Symptoms of TMJ Disorder
+Common Signs & Symptoms of TMJ Disorders:

 • Earaches or ringing in the ears